 # of Less-Intensive

 Number of less-intensive DSD models designed for people doing well on ART.
-Less-intensive models include: 3-Month Multi-Month Scripting, 6-Month Multi-Month Scripting, Facility-Based Teen Clubs, and an Outreach Model.
+Less-intensive models include: 3-Month Multi-Month Dispensement (MMD), 6MMD, Outreach, Community ART Groups, and Community-Based Teen Clubs.
+Source: October 2020 CQUIN data report

 Number of groups for whom less-intensive DSD models have been designed and implemented.
-Less-intensive DSD models are available for adults who are stable on ART and eligible adolescents, as well as adults who are not stable on ART, patients at high risk for disease progression, men, pregnant or breastfeeding women, and key and priority populations.
-Source: October 2020 CQUIN DSD Dashboard staging
+Differentiated ART models are available for adults who are doing well on ART and eligible adolescents, as well as adults with co-morbidities, patients at high risk of disease progression, men, pregnant or breastfeeding women, and key and vulnerable populations.
+Source: October 2021 CQUIN DSD Dashboard staging

 Differentiated Service Delivery Implementation in Malawi